swidler/roam-python/README.md

 	-re flag for logging info--use when logging not desired -an flag for running annotation--use when annotation not desired

-    The stages are "create_ancient_files", "create_modern_files", "DMR", "fdr", "permute", "permutstat", and "plotmethylation".
+    The stages are "DMR", "fdr", "permute", "permutstat", and "plotmethylation".

-    The first 2 stages, create_ancient_files and create_modern_files, take text files from the RoAM process and convert them into pickled files that the rest of the process uses.
-They are prerequisites to the other stages.
-They can be run alone or with the other stages, but need not be run more than once for a given group of samples.

     The DMR step compares the methylation of the samples and finds differentially methylated regions.
 It creates 2 text files in the specified dump directory (DMR_gen_<timestamp>.txt lists input parameters and results,